Tirgan: Ceremony

 Tirgan is celebrated every year in Mazandaran Province and Amol in northern Iran, the capital Tehran, Karaj, and the central and southern cities of Yazd, Meybod, Ardakan, Kerman, Bam, Shiraz, Isfahan, Ahvaz, and Farahan.
 Iranians of the Zoroastrian faith also celebrate this outside Iran, in Europe and the US.

+Zoroastrianism

+In the Avesta, a religious text associated with Zoroastrianism, it is said: We praise Tishter, the star of the mighty and glorious, who swiftly moves towards that direction.
+The star Chisht flies towards it, speeding toward the vast ocean; just as that arrow in the air shot by Arash the archer, the greatest archer of the Aryans, was thrown from the mountain of Airwakhshoth towards the mountain of Khwanvant.